On this page

 For security of supply purposes, hydro storage is divided into two categories; controlled and contingent storage.
 Generators can use controlled storage at any time, but contingent storage may only be used during defined periods of shortage or risk of shortage.
 During sustained dry periods, controlled and contingent storage are important indicators of overall supply risks.
 Storage is expressed in gigawatt-hours – GWh (a measure of the energy that can be produced using the water).

-Total available storage for New Zealand is above average for this time of the year.
+Total available storage for New Zealand is below average for this time of the year.

 The chart below compares storage at each hydro lake for the most recent Wednesday, the Wednesday last week, and the historic average for this time of year.
 Percentages shown on the chart are the % of full for each lake.